lucapette/deloominator/docs/developers-manual.md

 make
 ```

-since `build` is the our default target.
+since `build` is the default target.
 Both components have their own
 building target:

 ```sh